radugheorghies/wsconn/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/radugheorghies/wsconn)](https://goreportcard.com/report/github.com/radugheorghies/wsconn)
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 wsconn is a websocket client based on [gorilla/websocket](https://github.com/gorilla/websocket) that automatically reconnects if the connection is dropped.
+It is thread safe, all write opperations are sent through a chanel, so you can have multiple goroutines that write to socket in the same time.
+If an error occured, you can wait until you receive a successful reconnect message (see the example)

 ## Installation